 As a doctor, you can either learn about the benefits of essential oils and how carrier oils can make them more effective, or you can get a partner who specializes in such things to join you in your practice.
+There are lots of professionals (like the wellness experts at Kumi) who specialize in this certain field, so opting to work with one can save you lots of time and effort.
 By doing the latter, you can continue to focus on improving your knowledge and skills in the specialties that matter to you while not having to turn away clients who want to explore options beyond the traditional ones.

 As a doctor, you can do a lot more than write a prescription for a drug.
 You can pass along useful websites to your patients so they can do further research and make them an active participant in their treatments.
 There are free and paid resources that allow patients to check for things like potential drug interactions.
 These are some basic ways you can utilize the technology in your office and in your client’s pockets to empower them with information, choice, and ultimately agency with regard to their treatment.